Health Encyclopedia

 • Take all medicines exactly as directed.

-• Take phosphorus-binding antacids with meals if prescribed by your healthcare provider.
+• Take phosphorus-binding antacids with meals if prescribed by your doctor.
 These antacids bind to the phosphorus in food.
 This prevents it from being absorbed.

 • Don't take over-the-counter medicines that contain phosphorus.
 These include laxatives, enemas, and supplements.
 Read the labels before you buy these products.

 • Keep all appointments for lab work and follow-up.
-Your healthcare provider needs to watch your condition closely.
+Your doctor needs to watch your condition closely.

-• Resume your normal activities as directed by your healthcare provider.
+• Go back to your normal activities, as directed by your doctor.

 Follow-up